|So close: the CONTOUR spacecraft. Image credit: NASA.|

 |The twin Comet Encke ballistic slow flyby spacecraft stacked within their streamlined Centaur launch shroud.
 The adapter would join with the top of the Centaur upper stage.
 Image credit: NASA.|

 Robert Farquhar led the four-person GSFC team.
-In 1972-1973, he had participated in GSFC's 35-member Cometary Explorer Study Group, which aimed to explore Comet Grigg-Skjellerup in April 1977 and Comet Giacobini-Zinner in February 1979 using a single 450-kilogram spinning spacecraft.
+In 1972-1973, he had participated in NASA GSFC's 35-member Cometary Explorer Study Group, which aimed to explore Comet Grigg-Skjellerup in April 1977 and Comet Giacobini-Zinner in February 1979 using a single 450-kilogram spinning spacecraft.
 The NASA-appointed Comet and Asteroid Science Advisory Committee had endorsed Cometary Explorer as the first step in a logical program of comet exploration leading to a NASA Comet Halley mission in 1985-1986.